-- Prepare and validate Grant Inventory Worksheet and complete the CoC registration process - Assist new and renewal applicants in completing CoC project applications by providing technical assistance and feedback - Coordinate scoring and ranking of applications - Complete and submit CoC collaborative application - Submit System Performance Measures and LSA data - Collaborate with NC BoS CoC Regional Committees to gather and compile Point-in-Time (PIT) and Housing Inventory Count (HIC) data.
-Complete the HIC and submit with PIT to HUD Homeless Data Exchange.
+- Prepare and validate the annual Grant Inventory Worksheet and complete the CoC registration process - Assist new and renewal applicants in completing CoC project applications by providing technical assistance and feedback - Coordinate scoring and ranking of applications - Complete and submit the_coc Program collaborative application - Submit System Performance Measures and LSA data c.

-c.
 Written Standards

 The NC BoS CoC Steering Committee approved a comprehensive set of written standards for all CoC- and ESG-funded programs and for the NC BoS CoC coordinated entry system on September 6, 2016 (see APPENDIX 4: WRITTEN STANDARDS).
 Updated Coordinated Entry written standards that reflect HUD Notice CPD-17-01 were approved by the Steering Committee on September 5, 2017 and again on July 7, 2020 to reflect changes due to a declared state of emergency.
 Street Outreach Written Standards were approved by the Steering Committee on April 3, 2018.
-Additional changes to all programmatic written standards were approved by the NC BoS CoC Steering Committee on November 2, 2021.
+Additional changes to all programmatic written standards were approved by the NC BoS CoC Steering Committee on November 2, 2021 and November 7, 2023.